uwuser/MCsim/README.md

 # MCsim: An Extensible DRAM Memory Controller Simulator

 MCsim is a cycle-accurate DRAM memory controller simulation platform designed in C++ that takes benefit of the extensibility of classes.
 MCsim provides an interface to connect with external hardware simulators such as CPU and memory system simulators.
 With virtual functions, MCsim provides a simple interface for the designer to develop a scheduling policy effectively without re-implementing the other parts of the hardware.

+f you use this simulator in your work, please consider cite:

+Mirosanlou, Reza and Guo, Danlu and Hassan, Mohamed and Pellizzoni, Rodolfo, "MCsim: An extensible dram memory controller simulator," in IEEE Computer Architecture Letters.
+[MCsim](https://ieeexplore.ieee.org/stamp/stamp.jsp?arnumber=9137661)

 MCsim supports many real-time and conventional scheduling policies in the controller designs such as:

   * [REQBundle](https://ieeexplore.ieee.org/stamp/stamp.jsp?arnumber=7939044)
   * [CMDBundle](https://ieeexplore.ieee.org/stamp/stamp.jsp?arnumber=7383564)